Springly-lang/springly-cli/README.md

 # This project is still under development. 🚧

 ### Motivation
-Writing automation tests for web applications have many challanges like:
+Writing automation tests for web applications have many challenges like:

 * Most QA members don't have enough skills in programming languages or web development technologies.

-* Current automation tests are tightly coupled with the design and small changes in design can break related automated tests.
+* Current automation tests are tightly coupled with the design and small changes in design which can break related automated tests.

-* QA's responsibilites and concerns are different from the design and development.
+* QA's responsibilites and concerns are different from design and development.

 The solution is, implementing a language that resolves those challenges by separating each team's responsibilities.
 Springly offers:

 * An easy to write language that almost anyone with minimum skills in web and English language can learn and understand.

-* Decoupling the design and web knowledge from the test scenario scripts so changes in one have minimum effect on the other party.
+* Decoupling design and web knowledge from test scenario scripts so changes in one have minimum effect on the other party.

-* QA members focus on writing automation tests (even before the actual implementation!) and web developers can continue doing anything that is directly related to their implementation.
+* QA members focus on writing automation tests (even before the actual implementation!) and web developers can continue doing anything that is directly related to the implementation details.

 Here is a sample Springly script:
 ```